adrianaiman/bananavillage/PART2.md

 4. Couldnt load the file from the saved folder

-5. When the alien met with the healthpack, it overrides the healthpack on the grid, thus the alien was substituted by the healthpack character on the grid

-6. Rock had issues where it could not generate random object when alien met with rock
+5. Rock had issues where it could not generate random object when alien met with rock

-7. Zombies cannot move in grid
+6. Zombies cannot move in grid

-8. Zombies move continuously instead of after alien's turn
+7. Zombies move continuously instead of after alien's turn

-9. Display of zombie attacking alien keeps on printing even before alien moves
+8. Display of zombie attacking alien keeps on printing even before alien moves

-10. alien cannot detect what number of zombies they are attacking but both healths are affected
+9. alien cannot detect what number of zombies they are attacking but both healths are affected

-11. When reset the dot in the trail it change to the same type of objects.
+10. When reset the dot in the trail it change to the same type of objects.

-12.

 Solution :